Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use for arbitrary record queries' and provides alternatives 'use validate_dnssec for full DNSSEC chain validation, or check_dns_propagation for multi-resolver consensus.'
-Also notes no auth/rate limits.
+The description explicitly says 'Use for arbitrary record queries' and contrasts with alternatives: 'use validate_dnssec for full DNSSEC chain validation, or check_dns_propagation for multi-resolver consensus.'
+It also notes there is no auth or rate limits.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.